Los Angeles Incompetency Proceedings Attorneys

 Can I Request a Competency Hearing?

-Even if a judge doesn’t question a defendant’s mental competence, an attorney can still address the issue by declaring their own doubt regarding the defendant’s ability to understand the charges they’re facing or participate in their own defense.
-For a defendant to be declared mentally incompetent, the attorney must be able to produce substantial and convincing evidence of mental disability at the time the doubt is declared.
+If a judge doesn’t question a defendant’s mental competence, an attorney can still address the issue by declaring their own doubt regarding the defendant’s ability to understand the charges they’re facing or participate in their own defense.
+The attorney must first prove that a defendant is mentally incompetent and produce substantial and convincing evidence showing mental disability at the time of the incident.

 What Happens at a Competency Hearing?